| Science

 seem to melt away and man finds it easy to cross even oceans and

+mountains.
 The champions of modern civilization

 claim that the foundations of a successful civilization should